 What Damages Are Available for Baltimore Back Injury Victims?

 Back pain is responsible for over $12 billion in costs every year and it’s the sixth most expensive condition in the United States.
 It’s also a leading cause of lost work days and work limitations.
-At William G. Kolodner, P.A., we understand the devastating effect a back injury can have on your life.
+At WGK Personal Injury Lawyers, we understand the devastating effect a back injury can have on your life.
 We are here to fight for you.

 Depending on the nature of your accident and who was to blame, you may be entitled to many forms of damages to make you as whole as possible.
 These damages can be divided into two categories: economic and non-economic damages.